All fields required

 Accidents involving semi-trucks, big rigs and other large trucks can often lead to devastating and permanently disabling injuries.
 The average weight of a commercial or passenger vehicle is about two tonnes, whereas a semi-truck can get up to 40 tonnes or more.
 Even when traveling at slow speeds, an accident involving a large truck can cause catastrophic injuries.
 According to the Federal Motor Carrier Safety Administration (FMCSA), 4,440 commercial trucks were involved in fatal crashes in 2016, and there were 102,000 injury-causing crashes.

 Because Georgia is commonly traveled through to reach commercial destinations, Atlanta commuters run an even higher risk of being involved in an Atlanta truck accident.
-If you or a loved one suffered harm in an accident with a semi-truck or other commercial vehicle, you may be able to file a claim and gain compensation from the parties responsible.
-Out Atlanta truck accident attorney has decades of experience with big-rig injury claims, and can help you hold the responsible parties accountable.
-Contact us today to schedule a free initial consultation and learn your legal options.
+If you or a loved one suffered harm in a collision with a semi-truck or other commercial vehicle, our team can help you hold the responsible parties accountable.
+Contact our office today to schedule a free, no obligation consultation.

 One of the main reasons for truck accidents is driver error.
 Truck drivers are under a great deal of pressure to meet deadlines and make it to their destinations.
 They may engage in unsafe practices such as speeding or driving beyond hours of service regulations to make it on time.
 They are also more prone to drowsy driving than other drivers, due to long hours on the road and nighttime shifts.